Recovery Boundaries: When Habit Guidance Is Not Enough

 • Food, weight, or body-shape concern is taking over thinking, daily function, or social behavior.

-• A medical condition or prescribed eating plan makes generic advice too blunt to be safe.
+• A medical condition or clinician-directed eating plan makes generic advice too blunt to be safe.

 Recovery and stress no longer look routine-only when